cd3770rn/Java-Tutorial/index.md

 * **char** – a single 16-bit Unicode character stored between two single-quotes _(ex. 'a')_
 * String – any sequence of Unicode characters stored between two double-quotes _(ex. "a1b2c")_

-> Note that Strings are not _technically_ data-types in Java.
+> Note that Strings are not _technically_ data types in Java.
 Instead, they are considered to be an **array** of characters.

 * * *